Taming Enterprise Complexity

 B2G

-The target audience of our consumer focused products is everyone living in or visiting a city.
-People of all ages, backgrounds and tech savyness.
+The target audience of the consumer-facing products are all citizens and visitors of a city.
+People of all ages, backgrounds, and tech savviness.

 Club & Business Owners (B2B)

-The idea here is that anyone can set up and run their page, no matter the tech expertise, while making the advanced features available to those who want more from our products and are willing to learn more.
+The idea here is that anyone can set up and run their page, no matter the expertise, while advanced features are available to those who want more from the products and are willing to learn.

 Municipality Administrators (B2G)

-Municipality administrators are expected to be more embedded in back-office workflows, which means they can to handle more complex pipelines with the help of our support team and our focused product environments.
+Municipality administrators are presumed to be more embedded in back-office workflows, which means they are expected to handle complex pipelines inside the focused service environments.

-Because of the vastly different permission levels when accessing different points of the product, content needs to be highly edge-case aware.
+Because of the vastly different permission levels when accessing different parts of the product, content needs to be highly edge-case-aware.

 Image 02